Class of 2018

 At St. Augustine High School, Michael served as student body executive president, student retreat director, editor of the school newspaper, and five-sport athlete.
 Michael attended the International Boys’ School Coalition, a consortium of thirty-three domestic and international students focused on service and global politics.

 While at Notre Dame, Michael pitched The Red Bag to Kevin O’Leary from the ABC show “Shark Tank” and won a team pitch competition for the impact-investing club Unleashed.
 Michael has also served as the Director of Campus Technology in Student Government, an intern in the Office of Information Technology, and video producer/photographer for several on-campus clubs.
-He continues to develop RefugeesND.com, a platform for his upcoming documentary on the children of the refugee crisis.

 For his Global Inquiry summer, he and scholar Nick Courtney received a grant through the Nanovic Institute's Snider Family Endowment for Excellence in European Studies to explore the current state of the refugee crisis in Europe and its global implications.
+In 2017, Michael presented his documentary about this experience, Vis-a-Vis, at a student conference sponsored by the State Department in Washington D.C.
+On campus, he organized a flash panel on migration with Student Government after President Trump's executive orders were signed.
+He spent fall semester 2016 studying abroad in London.

 - Areas of Study: International Economics